-Dating back to the 13th century, there were actually 20 different variations of the word ‘gaol’.
+Dating back to the 13th century, there were actually 20 different variations of the word gaol.
 There were all of French origin.
-They even had ‘gayol and jaile as some of these variations.
-They all mean the same thing.
-Some type of prison or a form of imprisonment.
+They even had Gayol and Jaile as some of these variations.
+They all mean the same thing: They refer to some type of prison or a form of imprisonment.

 British law took on the spelling as gaol.
-It was a term that was easily confused with goal and Americans chose the ‘jail’ version because it made more sense.
-We would catch up eventually!
+It was a term that was easily confused with goal and Americans chose the jail version because it made more sense.

-We know that Australia, along with other nations are part of the British commonwealth.
-It makes sense that we of course get the same ‘spelling’.
+We know that Australia, along with other nations are part of the British Commonwealth so of course get the same spelling as per British law.
 It is why we spell colour compared to color and realize compared to realise.
-Let me tell you, learning how to spell can be confusing when you are reading texts from other countries with slightly different spelling.
+Let me tell you, learning how to spell as an Australian child can be confusing when you are reading texts from other countries with slightly different spelling, especially when we consume so much American content.
 If you choose the wrong country on your spell check (there is usually a US or UK version) it can be very confusing.
 The internet spelling police love to point this out too!
+(Just check my inbox!)

 Don't forget to follow the Facebook page for regular updates